235th Volunteer Training Regiment "Piceno": World War I

-Each of the two regiments consisted of three battalions, which each fielded four fusiliers companies and one machine gun section.
+Each of the two regiments consisted of three battalions, which each fielded four fusilier companies and one machine gun section.
 The brigade soon entered the Italian Front.
 In August 1917 the brigade fought in the Eleventh Battle of the Isonzo in the area of Opatje Selo and Korita na Krasu.
-For their conduct during this battle the brigade's two regiments were awarded a Silver Medal of Military Valour.
+For their conduct during this battle the brigade's two regiments were awarded a Silver Medal of Military Valor.
 In October 1918 the brigade fought in the Battle of Vittorio Veneto in the Pasubio massif, and after the Italian breakthrough of the Austro-Hungarian lines the brigade advanced into Trentino, where it reached Rovereto by 4 November 1918.

 After the war the brigade and its two regiments were disbanded 30 December 1918.